-Work completed in a course taken on a pass/fail basis will receive the following grades and credit: All coursework receiving a C- or above will have a P recorded on the permanent record card.
-The credit thus earned counts toward graduation in every respect and is subject to the same restrictions as credit earned with a letter grade; however, the grade is not calculated in the student's grade point average.
-If the work of the course is D+, D, D-, or F, that grade is recorded on the permanent record card.
+Work completed in a course taken on a pass/D/fail basis will receive the following grades and credit: All coursework receiving a C- or above will have a P recorded on the student's transcript.
+The credit thus earned counts toward graduation in every respect and is subject to the same restrictions as credit earned with a letter grade.
+However, the grade is not calculated in the student's grade point average.
+If the work of the course is D+, D, D-, or F, that grade is recorded on the student's transcript.
 The credit thus earned (for a grade of D+, D, or D-) counts toward graduation in every respect and is subject to the same restrictions as any letter-grade credit, and does affect that student's grade point average.